yankeeinlondon/scraped/README.md

 );
 ```

 As soon as the home page is scraped it will pass the _initial_ scrape results -- as `h` above -- to help you build the `stories` property as a _secondary_ query.
+When all secondary results are produced the dictionary of both the initial and secondary queries will be returned.
+Note that:

+1. If a secondary query takes the same name of an initial query then the secondary query's result will _override_ the value of the initial query.
+2. If you want to _only_ get back the secondary results you can set the option `onlySecondary` to **true**.

+As a final note -- if you haven't already detected this capability/risk -- since secondary queries can call page templates that in turn have secondary queries this allows a recursive scraping process which can be both powerful as well as dangerous if not used carefully.
+Enjoy the matches but keep water close.